 As lawyers, our job is to advocate on behalf of our clients, research potential legal and factual defenses, and provide our best advice.
 Very often, our job is to save our clients from themselves.
 As a provider of online information to clients, I know the perils of how information can be misinterpreted.

 The fact that two people have been charged with the same offense does not guarantee the same (or even similar) outcome because no two people are ever similarly situated.

 That is a truth that is lost on almost everyone.
 The law is a human endeavor, and as such, the potential permutations that affect a case are almost infinite.
 As a result, the potential outcomes can appear arbitrary and unfair.
 Even something so seemingly innocuous as the change of a prosecutor, the assignment of a particular judge, or the change of a prosecutor's policies can have a radical impact on the outcome of a DUI case.
 Even police departments change their policies and those changes affect how cases are prosecuted.

 My job is to help people charged with DUI achieve the best outcome.
-It's the same job I signed onto almost 20 years ago.
+It's the same job I signed onto more than 20 years ago.
 Nothing has changed except for the fact that clients have so much more access to misinformation.

 Unreasonable expectations hurt the accused because it causes two serious problems: